 Laboratories store and handle different chemicals in their daily operation.
 Some are flammable and some are corrosive, while others are completely inert.
 One key to laboratory safety is keeping using chemical containers that minimize the risk of spills, fires and toxic vapors.
 Carboy containers provide these functions.

-Ever wondered if you can just throw an aerosol can in the trash?
+Ever ask yourself, can I throw aerosol cans in the trash?
 The answer is complicated.
 It’s not the can, but the contents of the can that may cause issues.
 Many cans used in the workplace contain hazardous materials.
-Either the product, or the propellant used to spray the product is harmful to the environment.
+Either the product or the propellant used to spray the product is harmful to the environment.
 Aerosol disposal must be handled carefully.